-In recent months we've heard plenty about Apple's rumored plans to offer the iPhone 6 in different sizes, and speculation today suggests the firm may be planning a similar strategy with the iWatch.
+In recent months we've heard plenty about Apple's rumoured plans to offer iPhone 6 size options for the first time.
+Speculation on Tuesday suggests the firm may be planning a similar strategy for the iWatch too.

 Reports out of Taiwan suggest the company is planning to launch not one, not two, but three iWatch variants later this year.

-According to the Economic Daily, the firm is plotting an iWatch with a 1.6-inch display and another two sporting 1.8-inch displays, one of which will come equipped with a sapphire crystal screen.
+According to the Economic Daily, the firm is plotting an iWatch with a 1.6-inch display and a further two with 1.8-inch displays, once of which featuring a sapphire crystal display.

 Pads for a Pro?

-Interestingly, Economic Daily also claims Apple is still on track to launch an iPad Pro, an ultra-premium tablet with a 12.9-inch display.
+Interestingly, Economic Daily also claims Apple is still on track to launch an iPad Pro, an ultra-premium high end tablet with a 12.9-inch display.

-That talk was all the rage a few months back, but there's been little word lately as talk of the iPad Air 2 and iPad mini 3 starts to gather momentum.
+That talk was all the rage a few months back, but there's been little word lately as the iPad Air 2 and iPad Mini 3 talk begins to gather momentum.

-The report says the iPad Pro will be available by the end of the year.
+The report says it'll be available by the end of the year.

-As with all Apple rumors, it's important to take this latest information with a healthy healthy of sodium chloride.
+As with all Apple rumours, it's important to take this latest information with a large shaker of sodium chloride.